 The Part D EOB that you receive will help you keep track of how much you, the plan, and any third parties, have spent on your behalf for your drugs during the year.
-Not all members will reach the \$2,000 limit in a year.
+Many people do not reach the \$5,030 limit in a year.

 We will let you know if you reach this amount.
-If you do reach this amount, you will leave the Initial Coverage Stage and move on to the Catastrophic Coverage Stage.
+If you do reach this amount, you will leave the Initial Coverage Stage and move on to the Coverage Gap Stage.
 See Section 1.3 on how Medicare calculates your out-of-pocket costs.